 - Retired physicians who are interested in getting back in the game

 - Physicians nearing retirement who wish to transition to part-time work

 - Surgeons who, due to a disability, are no longer able to perform surgery, but are still fully capable of diagnosing and treating patients in a primary care setting

 How PRR Works

-PRR consists of 15 online modules that cover a wide range of critical subject matter from cardiology to dermatology, medical records and more.
+PRR consists of 16 online modules that cover a wide range of critical subject matter from cardiology to dermatology, medical records, telehealth care and more.
 Participants are able to work through the program at their own pace, giving them ample time to master each course before taking a final examination, and a one-day, in-person practicum.
 The estimated time to complete PRR is 180 hours.
 Upon completion, graduates receive 180 AMA PRA Category 1™ credits from the UC San Diego School of Medicine and Certificate of Completion from PRR.
-PRR also provides one-day of free shadowing for those who wish to get more experience before returning to the clinic.

 - Federally funded community clinics

 - Collegiate and industrial clinics,